12 Hours Wellington

 Restaurants key icon.

-In a town mad about hospitality, Wellington makes it pretty damn difficult to decide where to head for dinner.
-We’ll make it easy for you.
-Go to Scopa situated in the heart of Cuba Street.
-Hailed as the original pizzeria, Scopa will deliver the goods.
-Whether you’re in need of hearty food or a spot to impress, here you can satisfy your cravings and crushes alike.
-Settle in and soak up the hustle and bustle of the most diverse street in Wellington.
+In a place mad about hospitality, Wellington makes it pretty damn difficult to decide where to head for dinner.
+We’ll make it easy for you: go to Mabel’s.
+Whether you’re in need of authentic, homely food, something new or something to impress, at Mabel’s you can satisfy your cravings and crushes alike.
+Settle in and soak up the Burmese sense of identity and hospitality.

 Bars key icon.